top of page

 Hiking is an interesting activity in terms of exercise physiology.
 It involves hours of intermittent cardio, which varies considerably in intensity, combining the zone 1, zone 2, and zone 3 heart rate zones.
 It uses a variety of leg muscles based on the terrain, and sometimes stretches the calves on steep uphill inclines.
 Then there's the impact on your knees, our joints are weaker than our muscles, and the knees come under significant stress during the downhill portion of the trail.
 What about the weight of your backpack?
 Strap 10kg onto your back and over a few hours the impact on your strength and stamina is huge.
 And what about multi-day hikes?
 Nutrition can often take a back seat as we prioritise the weight and convenience of dehydrated hiking food.

-The Goals Of Hiking Supplements
+The Goal Of Hiking Supplements

 This article is going to look at the best supplements for hiking based on 3 goals: